-Amyloidosis is a rare group of disorders caused by the accumulation of amyloid, an abnormal protein produced by the bone marrowIs soft, spongy tissue found in bones that makes blood cells..
+Amyloidosis is a rare group of disorders caused by the accumulation of amyloid, an abnormal protein produced by the bone marrowsoft, spongy tissue found in bones that makes blood cells.
 When amyloid accumulates in organs and tissues, it can disrupt normal function and can possibly lead to organ damage and/or failure.
 Amyloid deposits are most commonly found in the heart, brain, kidneys, spleen, nervous system, or gastrointestinal system, however it can also accumulate in other parts of the body.

-While amyloidosis is not classified as a cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems., it is equally severe and can be life-threatening.
-In many cases this disease presents in people with long-term health problems, such as certain types of bloodhello cancers (e.g., multiple myeloma), or severe kidneyBody organ or part that filters blood and gets rid of waste products making them into urine (wee). disease.
+While amyloidosis is not classified as a cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs, it is equally severe and can be life-threatening.
+In many cases this disease presents in people with long-term health problems, such as certain types of bloodthe red bodily fluid that transports oxygen and other nutrients around the body cancers (e.g., multiple myeloma), or severe kidneya pair of bean-shaped organs in the abdomen that are responsible for filtering excess water and waste products from the blood and converting them into urine to be removed from the body disease.
 However, it is possible to develop amyloidosis without evidence of another disease.

 Amyloidosis is more common in males, and is often diagnosed in people between the ages of 60-70.
 However, anyone can develop this disease.